-When complete, the project will provide 20,700 unique patients annually with adult and pediatric primary care, behavioral health, and OBGYN services.
+At full operation, the project will provide 20,700 unique patients annually with adult and pediatric primary care, behavioral health, and OBGYN services.
 Esperanza is designated as a National Quality Leader by HRSA and ranks in the top 3% of health centers nationwide for quality of care.
 Mujeres Latinas en Acción, in addition to locating its primary offices at the project, will serve 4,800 individuals each year on site while offering STEM and violence prevention programming and providing a safe space for supervised parental visitation.
 The pharmacy component will provide discounted prescriptions to approximately 5,400 individuals annually.
-At full operation, the Esperanza Brighton Park project is expected to employ 84 FTEs (70 created and 14 retained) across all partners.
-Project construction is expected to support 39 temporary jobs.
+The Esperanza Brighton Park project is expected to employ 84 FTEs (77 created and 7 retained) across all partners.
+Project construction supported over 30 temporary jobs.

 Raza Development Fund provided $6 million in NMTC allocation for the project while PNC bank provided NMTC equity and an additional $2 million in NMTC allocation.